GeoscienceAustralia/GeodesyML-Java-Bindings/README.md

 Since GeodesyML is in active development, currently in beta release, the implementation relies heavily on code generation to minimise manual intervention following schema updates.
-Generation of JAXB model classes is handled in a fork of [JAXB for OGC Project](http://www.ogcnetwork.net/jaxb4ogc) at https://github.com/GeoscienceAustralia/ogc-schemas/tree/geodesyml.
+Generation of JAXB binding classes is handled in a fork of [JAXB for OGC Project](http://www.ogcnetwork.net/jaxb4ogc) at https://github.com/GeoscienceAustralia/ogc-schemas/tree/geodesyml.